Houses in Multiple Occupation (HMO)

 Please ensure that the following documents are enclosed with your application form:

-Failure to submit any of the above documents will result in the process of the application being delayed.
+Failure to submit any of the documents below will result in the process of the application being delayed.

-The following documents must be submitted within 28 days of the date on the HMO application form:
+The following documents must be submitted with the HMO application form:

 Procedure